aitanas/NatlPark.API/README.md

 #### By Aitana Shough

 An API created for US national and state park information.
+The API includes parameters for park location, climate, whether the park is dog friendly, and a photo of the park via image URL.

 ## Technologies Used